-Gates Ag One is a single-member limited liability company, the sole member of which is the Bill & Melinda Gates Foundation.
+Bill & Melinda Gates Agricultural Innovations™ (Gates Ag One) is a single-member limited liability company, the sole member of which is the Bill & Melinda Gates Foundation.

 - Who will Gates Ag One partner with?

-We are also convening an Open Innovation Network that aims to build bridges across sectors and markets, accelerating product development for smallholder farmers.
-This network aims to bring together a disparate crop research and development sector – collaboratively evaluating, de-risking, and advancing the best science to improve smallholder livelihoods and the communities they feed.
+We are also developing an open innovation approach that aims to build bridges across sectors and markets, accelerating product development for smallholder farmers.
+This approach aims to bring together the crop research and development sector — collaboratively evaluating, de-risking, and advancing the best science to improve smallholder farmer livelihoods and the communities they feed.

 We believe that a viable enabling environment is as important as new innovations themselves and that collaboration, not competition, creates the best results.